-• Parking meters should never operate on Sundays, legal holidays, or outside the hours of 9:00 a.m. to 6:00 p.m.
+• Parking meters should never operate on Sundays, holidays observed by the City, or outside the hours of 9:00 a.m. to 6:00 p.m.

-- Starting on July 1, 2015, the SFMTA should freeze fees for City-owned parking garages, meters, parking tickets, and neighborhood parking permits for five years, after which the City is allowed to annually adjust prices based on the Consumer Price Index; - The SFMTA should not install any additional parking meters or parking meters with demandresponsive pricing in any neighborhood, unless a majority of households and businesses in that neighborhood have signed a petition supporting the changes; - The SFMTA should use a portion of funds generated by new parking, vehicle fees, or the sale of new bonds for SFMTA purposes, to construct and operate neighborhood parking garages; - The goal of any proposed re-engineering of traffic flows by the City should be to achieve safer, smoother-flowing traffic on City streets; - The City should enforce traffic laws equally for all users of San Francisco's streets and sidewalks; - The SFMTA's Board of Directors should include a representation of all transportation stakeholders, including motorists, and - The SFMTA should create a Motorists' Citizens Advisory Committee.
+- Starting on July 1, 2015, the SFMTA should freeze fees for City-owned parking garages, meters, parking tickets, and neighborhood parking permits for five years, after which the City is allowed to annually adjust prices based on the Consumer Price Index; - The SFMTA should not install any parking meters or parking meters with demand-responsive pricing in any neighborhood where they currently do not exist, unless a majority of households and businesses in that neighborhood have signed a petition supporting the changes; - The SFMTA should use a portion of funds generated by new parking, vehicle fees, or the sale of new bonds for SFMTA purposes, to construct and operate neighborhood parking garages; - The goal of any proposed re-engineering of traffic flows by the City should be to achieve safer, smoother-flowing traffic on City streets; - The City should enforce traffic laws equally for all users of San Francisco's streets and sidewalks; - The SFMTA's Board of Directors should include a representation of all transportation stakeholders, including motorists, and - The SFMTA should create a Motorists' Citizens Advisory Committee.

-A "YES" VOTE MEANS: If you vote "yes," you want the Board of Supervisors to adopt these policy changes.
+A "YES" VOTE MEANS: If you vote "yes," you want the Board of Supervisors to adopt these changes in parking and transportation policies.